Overpayment or Non-receipt of Support Payments

 Under the Act to facilitate the payment of support, you cannot make payments directly to the creditor once we have taken charge of your file.
 Instead, you must send all amounts owing to us; any payments you make directly to the creditor of support may not be taken into account.

-If you are unable to pay the amounts owing in full within the prescribed deadline, contact the person in charge of your file immediately to reach an agreement regarding the terms of payment.
+If you are unable to pay the amounts owing in full before the prescribed deadline, contact us immediately to reach an agreement regarding the terms of payment.

-However, we will not make an agreement with you unless you can prove that it is impossible for you to pay the amount owing within the time allowed.
+However, we will not make an agreement with you unless you can prove that it is impossible for you to pay the amount owing before the prescribed deadline.

-- to provide documents or information concerning your financial situation; and
+- provide documents or information concerning your financial situation; and

 Your payment agreement proposal must first be approved by the creditor of support.